wlp-builders/spirit-of-time-license/README.md

    - Use, distribute, or deploy this software without explicit authorization.
    - Engage in any action intended to circumvent the restrictions of this license, including indirect access through third parties.

-7. **Audit Rights**:
-   The copyright holder reserves the right to request reasonable documentation to verify compliance with this license.
-Failure to comply with such requests may result in revocation of this license and legal action.

 ---